 There are no land or property assets within the Authority's surplus asset portfolio which are classed at Level 3 in the fair value hierarchy.

 Highest and Best Use of Surplus Assets

-In estimating the fair value of the Authority's surplus assets, the highest and best use of the properties is their current use, apart from the following properties:
+In estimating the fair value of the Authority's surplus assets, the highest and best use of the properties is their current use.